jagerber48/sciform/docs/source/options.rst

 Where exp is an integer and ``base`` is typically 10 or 2.
-The different exponent modes control how ``mantissa``, ``base`` and ``exp`` are chosen for a given input float ``num``.
+The different exponent modes control how ``mantissa``, ``base`` and ``exp`` are chosen for a given input number ``num``.

 .. _fixed_point:

 Fixed Point
 -----------

-Fixed point notation is standard notation in which a float is displayed directly as a decimal number with no extra exponent.
+Fixed point notation is standard notation in which a number is displayed directly with no extra exponent.

 >>> from sciform import Formatter, ExpMode, RoundMode
 >>> sform = Formatter(exp_mode=ExpMode.FIXEDPOINT)